-This course introduces learners to several areas of computing including Computer Game Design, Website Design, Computer Hardware, Computer Support, Computer Software Applications and provides a good basis to progress onto a more advanced level 6 qualification or to gain employment as a junior IT trainee.
-With the addition of E-sports units this will give individuals an introduction into the world of professional competitive gaming.
+This course introduces learners to several areas of computing including Computer Game Design, Website Design, Computer Support, Computer Software Applications and provides a good basis to progress onto a more advanced level 6 qualification or to gain employment as a junior IT trainee.

 This programme is aimed at learners who have chosen a career in the field of Information and Communication Technology (ICT).

 The programme will be delivered through hybrid learning and several of the topics will be taught in computer labs.

 The programme is aimed mainly at school leavers with the appropriate entry criteria.
 However, it also provides an opportunity for adult learners to study recognised ICT qualifications SCQF level 5.

 The qualification has the potential to prepare learners for employment in the ICT sector.